alyosha-tas/gba-tests/Bus/ReadMe.txt

 DMA updates the cpu bus.
 In particular, DMA (16 bit) from 0x04010000 updates cpu open bus (both 16 bit halves.)

-DMA from addresses it cannot access do not update the DMA bus.
+32 bit DMA from addresses it cannot access do not update the DMA bus, but do copy it to the cpu bus.
+16 bit DMA from these addresses copy to the other half of the DMA bus and likewise update the cpu bus.

+However 16 bit cpu reads from unused memory (anything that normally returns cpu open bus) do not update the cpu bus.